 The organization determines what motivates its employees and creates formal and formal structures to reward employees who behave as well.
 Rewards may include internal rewards such as challenging assignments, and external awards, such as high compensation and co-workers.

-Teamwork and suppOrt
+8. Teamwork and support

-Team-bonding activities that allow the team to focus on the positive aspects of each member and negate the negatives.
-Celebrate events like the birthday of each member of your team to showcase the exclusivity.
+Team-bonding activities allow the team to focus on the positive aspects of each member and negate the negatives.
+Celebrate events like the birthday of each member of your team to showcase exclusivity.
 Deal with issues together.
 Basically, whatever you do as a team.

 Group spirit is high when the team looks for a pitfall in the event.
 This psychological phenomenon occurs when group prosperity becomes so strong that decisions or decision making become cloudy.